Exercise #8 (tips and solutions) page 1

 Solution 4.4.1.
 Predicate NOT IN

-Now I provide a few original solutions.
+Now, there are a few more original solutions.

 Solution 4.4.3.
 Using correlated subqueries with grouping